Appendix: Config Format Reference

 }

-- Simple enums currently support constant values only; if you write a template expression, it will not be parsed as a template.
+- Simple enums currently only support constant values; template expressions will not be parsed as templates.

 Example: